Transvelo/docs/gitbook/bewear/the_theme/README.md

 ## General Features

-Bewear – is a clean and functional theme with Lookbook / Collection style to inspire your clients with your products.
+Bewear – is a clean and modern theme with Lookbook / Collection style to inspire your clients with your products.

 * **Easy Installation** and **Setup**
 * **Free Updates** and **one to one support**